-It is a typical summer evening for my husband and I. The cicadas are humming in the trees, the occasional addition of frog song chimes in.
+It is a typical summer evening around the house.
+The cicadas are humming in the trees, the occasional addition of frog song chimes in.

 The windows are open and a lazy fan turns on the ceiling as if it is protesting the heat as well.

 As the evening light fails, I can watch the sunset from the window of my office.
 One cat is curled on the pillow of my desk the other is slowly batting at the poodle’s tail in sleepy distraction.

 From the kitchen below, I hear the rattling of pans and the opening of the fridge.
 The cats both perk an ear towards the sound, but both return to napping when the sound doesn’t end with the squeak and pop of my husband opening the plastic container of sliced turkey.
 It’s too hot to move for anything less than – the good stuff.

 I agree with them.
 I would much rather be outside on the porch trying to catch the ghost of an evening breeze.
 Instead, I have a deadline to meet and I have to keep cranking out ‘product’.

 The peace of the evening is shattered by my husband’s yell.
 It’s only a single word, but I know that tone.

 There is some disaster afoot.
 I abandon my office and pelt down the stairs, remembering to skip the fourth because it is loose.